MicrosoftDocs/architecture-center/docs/guide/hpc/netapp-files-sas-content.md

 #### Slot table entries

 NFSv3 doesn't have a mechanism to [negotiate concurrency](/azure/azure-netapp-files/performance-linux-concurrency-session-slots#nfsv3) between the client and the server.
-The client and the server each define their limits without consulting the other.
-For the best performance, you should line up the maximum number of client-side sunrpc slot table entries with that supported without pushback on the server.
-When a client overwhelms the server network stack’s ability to process a workload, the server responds by decreasing the window size for the connection, which is not an ideal performance scenario.
+The client and the server each define their limits without awareness of the other.
+For the best performance, you should line up the maximum number of client-side `sunrpc` slot table entries with that supported without pushback on the server.
+When a client overwhelms the server network stack's ability to process a workload, the server responds by decreasing the window size for the connection, which isn't ideal for performance.

-By default, modern Linux kernels define the per-connection sunrpc slot table entry size sunrpc.max_tcp_slot_table_entries as supporting 65,536 outstanding operations.
+By default, modern Linux kernels define the per-connection `sunrpc` slot table entry size `sunrpc.max_tcp_slot_table_entries` to support 65,536 outstanding operations.
 These slot table entries define the limits of concurrency.
-Values this high are unnecessary, as Azure NetApp Files defaults to 128 outstanding operations.
+Values this high are unnecessary because Azure NetApp Files defaults to 128 outstanding operations.

-Therefore, it is recommended to tune the client to the same number:
+We recommend that you to tune the client to the same number:

-- Kernel Tunables (via /etc/sysctl.conf)
+- Kernel tunables (via */etc/sysctl.conf*)
-   - sunrpc.tcp_max_slot_table_entries=128
+   - `sunrpc.tcp_max_slot_table_entries=128`

-Filesystem cache tunables
+#### File system cache tunables

-You also need to [understand the following factors] about filesystem cache tunables:
+You also need to [understand the following factors](/azure/azure-netapp-files/performance-linux-filesystem-cache) about file system cache tunables:

 - Flushing a dirty buffer leaves the data in a clean state, usable for future reads until memory pressure leads to eviction.
 - There are three triggers for an asynchronous flush operation:
-   - Time based: When a buffer reaches the age defined by these [vm.dirty_expire_centisecs] | [vm.dirty_writeback_centisecs] tunables, it must be marked for cleaning (that is, flushing, or writing to storage).
+   - Time based: When a buffer reaches the age defined by the [vm.dirty_expire_centisecs] or [vm.dirty_writeback_centisecs] tunable, it must be marked for cleaning (that is, flushing or writing to storage).
-   - Memory pressure: See [vm.dirty_ratio] | [vm.dirty_bytes] for details.
+   - Memory pressure: For details, see [vm.dirty_ratio | vm.dirty_bytes](/azure/azure-netapp-files/performance-linux-filesystem-cache#vmdirty_ratio--vmdirty_bytes).
    - Close: When a file handle is closed, all dirty buffers are asynchronously flushed to storage.

 These factors are controlled by four tunables.
-Each tunable can be tuned dynamically and persistently using tuned or `sysctl` in the `/etc/sysctl.conf` file.
+You can tune each tunable dynamically and persistently by using `tuned` or `sysctl` in the */etc/sysctl.conf* file.
 Tuning these variables improves performance for SAS Grid:

-- Kernel Tunables (via custom tuned profile)
+- Kernel tunables (via custom tuned profile)
-   - include = throughput-performance
+   - `include = throughput-performance`
-   - vm.dirty_bytes = 31457280
+   - `vm.dirty_bytes = 31457280`
-   - vm.dirty_expire_centisecs = 100
+   - `vm.dirty_expire_centisecs = 100`
-   - vm.dirty_writeback_centisecs = 300
+   - `vm.dirty_writeback_centisecs = 300`

-### NFS Mount Options
+### NFS mount options

-The following NFS mount options are recommended for NFS shared file systems being used for permanent **SASDATA** files:
+We recommend the following NFS mount options for NFS shared file systems that are used for permanent **SASDATA** files:

 RHEL 7 and 8.2